ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/getting-started-with-ansible.md

 gpgcheck=0
 enabled=1
 ```

+## Python pre-req

+Python 2.7.x is needed for Ansible and for the ICP installation.
+If your RHEL image does not have Python installed then it needs to be installed on the boot node and all cluster nodes.

 ## Installing Ansible
 Install yum from your RHEL "extras" repo, or the public Ansible repo, you configured in the previous section.